 One of the things that makes text marketing so successful is the strict anti-spam policies.

-Because all recipients have to expressly give permission to receive messages—also know as subscribing or opting-in—you know only the most engaged folks receive your content.
+Because all recipients have to provide express written consent to receive messages—also known as subscribing or opting-in—you know only the most engaged folks receive your content.

 However, inviting your audience to give you their “express written consent” can sound a little daunting and off-putting.

 This leaves a lot of our customers wondering, what’s the best way to ask people to opt-in?

 Today, we have ample examples of the best of the best.

 Your opt-in language refers to both the compliance aspects of your email or SMS subscription service as well as the value proposition you’re offering customers who do decide to share their contact info.

 It’s one of the first touches you have with a customer, so you want it to be as clear, direct, and enticing as possible.